Gbengard/DevSecOps-Project/README.md

 ## Conclusion

 This pipeline automates the process of building, scanning, and deploying the **Netflix Clone** application in a secure and efficient manner, following GitOps principles.
-It ensures that every change is automatically tested, built, and deployed, making it easier to manage application deployments in a Kubernetes environment with ArgoCD.
+It ensures that every change is automatically tested, built, and deployed, making it easier to manage application deployments in a Kubernetes environment with ArgoCD and Helm.

----

-Let me know if you need further adjustments!